Courgette & feta appetizers

 About this recipe

-What a verrine is
+What is a verrine?

-Courgette and feta in Mediterranean cooking
+Courgette feta in Mediterranean cooking

-Courgettes are often accused of being bland, but they are generous if you treat them right.
-In France, courgettes are a summer staple, grown in gardens across the south and appearing in markets from June through September.
-They go into tians, gratins, soups, and fritters.
-Sautéed briefly over medium‑high heat with enough salt, they lose their excess water, the edges take on a little colour, and the flavour concentrates into something fresh and slightly sweet.
-That sweetness needs something with backbone across from it.
-This is where the feta come in which is salty, lactic, and a little acidic.
+Courgettes get a bad reputation for being bland, but they’re really generous if you treat them right.
+In France they’re a summer staple, grown in gardens across the south and turning up in markets from June through September.
+They go into tians, gratins, soups, fritters.
+Sautéed briefly over medium-high heat with enough salt, they lose their excess water, the edges pick up a little colour, and the flavour concentrates into something fresh and slightly sweet.

-Together they behave like a great seasoning system.
-The courgette provides moisture and a vegetable note, and the feta brings salt and tang.
-This is why you do not need a dozen extra ingredients.
-A bit of olive oil, some herbs if you like, and you are done.
+That sweetness needs something with backbone next to it, and that’s where the feta comes in.
+Salty, lactic, a little acidic.
+Together they work like a great seasoning system, the courgette brings moisture and freshness, the feta brings salt and tang.
+You really don’t need much else.
+A bit of olive oil, some herbs if you like, and you’re done.

 The whipped feta